 Sensitive area B may have a primary navigation channel cut into it (4 finger channels branching from a primary channel to 4 properties, 25 feet wide at maximum) after Memorial Day when fish have completed spawning

+Sensitive area C includes vegetation that may include wild rice and will have no active management until after a site survey is made to determine what if any effects management may have on wild rice and after a consultation about the effects of management on wild rice is done with the Voigt Task Force

-Harvesting lanes (10 feet wide, occurring in June) in Sensitive area C will be assessed by WDNR and St. Croix Tribal staff due to the presence of wild rice
+Inspection of Sensitive Area C will take place in June by DNR and St. Croix Tribal DNR to determine potential impacts on wild rice growing in that rea if harvesting of navigational lanes to riparian areas were permitted

 Annual site visits will occur with St. Croix Tribal staff and WDNR staff

 Individual herbicide applications will not be allowed in sensitive areas

-Harvesting will not take place within 100 feet of the shoreline before June 15

-Harvesting will not take place in areas with water depth of less than 30 inches
+Harvesting will not take place in areas with water depth of less than 36 inches

 Goal 3: Provide information and education with the intent of changing stakeholder behaviors to protect Big Blake Lake